OpenHAK/OpenHAK_64x48_Micro_OLED_Library/README.md

 Distributed as-is; no warranty is given.

-- Your friends at SparkFun.
+- Your friends at SparkFun and OpenHAK.